A Conversation on Youth and Vocation

 Westmont College | Santa Barbara, CA

-Join the conversation Monday, February 11, from 8:30 a.m. to 1:00 p.m. at Westmont’s Global Leadership Center.
-The event is free and includes lunch and a light breakfast; we ask that you register by Thursday, February 7.
+Join the conversation Friday, January 10, from 8:30 AM to 1 PM at Westmont's Global Leadership Center.
+The event is free and includes lunch and a light breakfast.
+We just ask that you register by Monday, January 6.

 A Conversation on Youth and Vocation is sponsored by Trailhead: Seeking God's Call, a new program from Westmont College, the Lilly Endowment, and Fuller Seminary.
 In a one-week summer residency and yearlong mentorship, Trailhead students join Westmont and Fuller faculty, ministry professionals, and business and nonprofit leaders to investigate where God might be calling them.
 We'd love to talk with you about Trailhead or the Conversation on Youth and Vocation—please feel free to contact us by email (email@example.com) or phone (805.565.6230).